DIY Sustainer

 Project Guitar tutorial on building driver

-Program for calculating turns count for given core dimensions
+Program for calculating number of turns for given core dimensions and wire gauge

 Official Fernandes Sustainer page